xavdid/serenity-for-sale/src/faqs.md

 ### How is the lighting?

 Our lights are 24V LED RGBW strips.
 They can show any color, plus white.
 They also have a dimmer, which is great for any time of day.
-You can control them via both a remote control and a touch panel mounted by th bed.
+You can control them via both a remote control and a touch panel mounted by the bed.

 There are two separate "banks" of lights: